teqbench/teqbench.system.cors/README.md

 - A locally built NuGet package can be deployed locally by copying the "{assembly-name}.0.0.0-dev.nupkg" to the local NuGet package source (i.e. a local folder) as configured in "Visual Studio > Preferences > NuGet > Sources".

 ## Cloud - Build, Pack(age) & Deploy
-- Cloud based build/pack use the "Release" configuration, and currently, ONLY build from the "main" branch.
+- Cloud based build/pack use the "Release" configuration, and currently, ONLY builds from the "main" branch.
 - Cloud based build/pack/deploy use the [Production Release Workflow](https://github.com/trading-toolbox/production-release-workflow/actions/workflows/production-release-workflow.yml) Trading Toolbox Action to build and optionally pack/deploy a NuGet package for a selected project (i.e. repository).
 - If opt to create a NuGet package, the resulting package will be uploaded to the [Trading Toolbox Package Registry](https://github.com/orgs/trading-toolbox/packages) on GitHub.
-- As part of the [Production Release Workflow](https://github.com/trading-toolbox/production-release-workflow/actions/workflows/production-release-workflow.yml) build options, select what type of update the release is, e.g. "Major (Backwards-incompatible functionality added)", "Minor (Backwards-compatible functionality added)", or "Patch/Revision (Bugfixes/updates for a specific release)".
+- As part of the [Production Release Workflow](https://github.com/trading-toolbox/production-release-workflow/actions/workflows/production-release-workflow.yml) build options, select what type of update the release is, e.g. "Major (Backwards-incompatible functionality added)", "Minor (Backwards-compatible functionality added)", or "Patch/Revision (Bugfixes/updates for a specific release)" to determine how the version number will be updated as part of the build.
 See [Trading Toolbox Org's README](https://github.com/trading-toolbox#version-numbers-in-trading-toolbox) for more information on version numbers in Trading Toolbox.

 # References
 - [Enable Cross-Origin Requests (CORS) in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-5.0) - Microsoft